pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 The commissioning scripts will talk to the region API server to ensure that everything is in order and that eventual deployment will succeed.

 MAAS chooses the latest Ubuntu LTS release as the default image for commissioning.
-If desired, you can select a different image in the 'Settings' page of the web UI, by selecting the 'General' tab and then scrolling down to the Commissioning section.
+If desired, you can select a different image in the "Settings" page of the web UI, by selecting the "General" tab and then scrolling down to the Commissioning section.

 <!-- snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli
 To commission a machine: